Dan-S-Lee/floppybird/README.md

 # Floppy Bird

 This is a NeuroEvolution AI implementation of Flappy Bird using NEAT and Python.
+Credit to [seethesaenz](https://github.com/seethesaenz/) for developing the game engine!

 ## Installation:
 1. Extract all files